GuillaumeBld/Bank_Risk_Analytics/docs/reference/ddm_variable_dictionary.md

 ### Variable dictionary (accounting version)

-The companion accounting notebook applies the same Merton logic but swaps in book values taken directly from financial statements.
+The accounting-approach notebook applies the same Merton logic but swaps in book values taken directly from financial statements.
 It still solves for the hidden asset value (`V`) and asset volatility (`sigma_V`), only now it anchors the scale in reported assets and debt.

 With those ingredients the accounting workflow computes the distance to default as: